top of page

 The best time to visit Mérida is in the 6 cooler months from late October to March.
 There are more crowds and higher prices, but you’ll have the best weather, little rain and swimming is possible.
 Or visit Mérida for festivals like Mérida Fest, Easter or Christmas.

-When choosing what is the best time to visit Mérida, Mexico in 2024, there are of course other things to consider than just the climate.
-For example, whether you want to attend a particular festival or event, whether you want to take part in certain activities in the city or even when the vacations are.
+When deciding on the best time to visit Mérida, Mexico in 2025, there’s more to consider than just the weather.
+You might want to plan around a specific festival or event, certain activities in the city, or even school holiday periods.

 • Mérida Fest in January (it lasts several weeks with numerous cultural and artistic events)